 Children who persistently find it difficult to respond to the actions taken and consequently have many recorded incidents (via CPOMS) will be brought to the attention of the SENDCo/Primary Behaviour Support Service/Pastoral lead so that an Individual Behaviour Plan or My Plan can be implemented.
 Parents will be invited to be involved in this process.
 Outside agencies may also be contacted.
 Exclusions will only be used as a last resort.
 If it is considered necessary to exclude a child from school we will follow the Stockport LEA guidelines.
-(Please refer to school behaviour policy for more information – include link to behaviour policy)
+(Please refer to school Behaviour Policy for more information)

 What specialist services and expertise are available or accessed by the setting?

 At St Thomas’ we work closely with a range of agencies which include-